Income Tax: What Is It and How Does It Work?

 • You must file your federal income tax return with the IRS, by mail or electronically.
 In order to file, you must have all the necessary year-end income documents, including those from your employers and financial institutions.

 When you fill out your tax return and file it with the IRS, you’ll find out if you’ve underpaid and still owe any taxes or if you’ve paid too much and are entitled to a refund.
-Salaried workers file an IRS Form W-4 with their employer spelling out their tax withholding, or allowances.
-This indicates how much to set aside from a paycheck for taxes.
-This number can be changed to help compensate for too much or too little taxes paid out during the previous year.
+Salaried workers must complete an IRS Form W-4 to help their employer withhold the correct amount of federal income tax from their paychecks.
+This form can be changed to help correct for too much or too little taxes withheld during the previous year.

 Brief History of How Income Taxes Came to Be